Skip to content

 This silver multiple, weighing one-third of a Roman pound of silver, is remarkably thick compared to contemporary silver coins.
 At the time, the normal silver unit of account was the siliqua, and 24 siliquae equaled a gold solidus.
 The siliqua, the silver miliarense (2 siliqua), and the gold solidus were introduced during the monetary reforms of Constantine the Great.
 During Constantine’s reign, gold was valued at about 14 times the worth of an equal weight of silver.
 Modern numismatists use the terms “siliqua” and “miliarense” as denomination names; however, they have no basis in fact as having been used in ancient times to refer to a specific coin.

-This coin was no doubt a presentation piece given to a high-ranking Roman officer or dignitary.
+This coin was undoubtedly a presentation piece given to a high-ranking Roman officer or dignitary.
 One theory that has been advanced is the possibility that Count Theodosius himself, peacemaker of Britain at the time, was the recipient of the medallion.
-A likely occasion for this honor was Valentinian’s quinquennial celebration, held on 25 February AD 369.
+Valentinian’s quinquennial celebration, held on 25 February AD 369, was a likely occasion for this honor.

 Monetary History of the World